 An admissions committee for each campus (Knoxville, Nashville, and Online) reviews completed applications and recommends or denies admission for applicants to all programs of study on that campus (full time, extended study, and advanced standing).
 Campus committees may schedule interviews with applicants as needed before admission decisions are made.
 The applicant will be contacted if a personal interview is required.
-The MSSW Program Committee meets each term to formulate and review policy on admission of students to the master's program.
+The M.S.S.W.
+Admissions Policy Committee meets once each term to formulate and review policy on admission of students to the master's program.